JuXReal/SimpleDocumentManagement/README.md

 # SimpleDocumentManagement

+IMPORTANT NOTE:
+This scirpts works only with Debian Wheezy at the moment (10.04.2016) - Based on a Problem with OCRmyPDF in Jessie, i have to fix the code there.
+Work in Progress.
+(10.04.2016)

+A Wheezy Complete ready to use image is availible in a few hour!
+(10.04.2016)

 ## What is SimpleDocumentManagement?

 SimpleDocumentManagement is a lightweight solution for digital document management with OCR, which works on the Raspberry Pi (tested with Raspbian).
 It based on other projects, create a structure and is an installer for the document management.
 You will have access to the documents by using a webinterface, an desktop application and samba network share.